MicrosoftDocs/sql-docs/docs/ssms/tutorials/scripting-ssms.md

     ![Script to clipboard](media/scripting-ssms/scriptactiontoclipboard.png)

-4. Open a **New Query** window and paste (right-click in the window, then select **Paste**):
+4. Open a **New Query** window and paste.
+(Right-click in the window.
+Then select **Paste**.)

     ![Paste script](media/scripting-ssms/paste.png)
 5. Select **Execute** to execute the query and shrink the transaction log.

 ## Script databases
 The following section teaches you to script out the database using the Script As and Generate Scripts options.
-The Script As option recreates the database and its configuration options.
+The Script As option re-creates the database and its configuration options.
 The Generate Scripts option lets you script both the schema and the data.
 In this section, you create two new databases.
 You use the Script As option to create AdventureWorks2016a.
 You use the Generate Scripts option to create AdventureWorks2016b.

-### To use the Script option to script a database
+### Script a database by using the Script option
-1. Connect to your SQL server.
+1. Connect to a server that's running SQL Server.
 2. Expand the Databases node.
 3. Right-click the database **AdventureWorks2016** > **Script Database As** > **Create To** > **New Query Window**: